komioan/machine_learning_projects/README.md

 **2) Cat-Dog Image classification:**
 Building a Convolutional Neural Network model to predict if the image gien to the model belongs to a dog or a cat.

+**3) Book Recommendation Engine using K-nearest Neighbors:**
+Using K-nearest neighbors (KNN) from scikit-learn the model suggests books similar with a given book.
+The Nearest Neighbors algorithm measures the distance to determine the “closeness” of instances.